UrbsLab/STREAMLINE/README.md

 ![alttext](https://github.com/UrbsLab/STREAMLINE/blob/main/docs/source/pictures/STREAMLINE_paper_lightcolor.png?raw=true)

-* We recommend reviewing the documentation of STREAMLINE [here](https://urbslab.github.io/STREAMLINE/index.html).
+* Detailed documentation of STREAMLINE is available [here](https://urbslab.github.io/STREAMLINE/index.html).

-* Try a simple demonstration of STREAMLINE on example biomedical data in our ready-to-run [Google Colab Notebook](https://colab.research.google.com/drive/14AEfQ5hUPihm9JB2g730Fu3LiQ15Hhj2?usp=sharing).
+* A simple demonstration of STREAMLINE on example biomedical data in our ready-to-run in a Google Colab Notebook [here](https://colab.research.google.com/drive/14AEfQ5hUPihm9JB2g730Fu3LiQ15Hhj2?usp=sharing).

-### Pipeline Design Goals
+### Pipeline Design
 The goal of STREAMLINE is to provide an easy and transparent framework to reliably learn predictive associations from tabular data with a particular focus on the needs of biomedical data applications.
 The design of this pipeline is meant to not only pick a best performing algorithm/model for a given dataset,